 History of Cactus Wren Republican Women –

 Cactus Wren Republican Women’s Club was founded in 1967.
-We were the first Republican Women’s Club with evening meetings.
+Cactus Wren RW was the first Republican Women’s Club with evening meetings.
 Many women wanted to become politically active but could not get away from occupational or home responsibilities during the day so Cactus Wren was born; a place for women to meet and exchange ideas, learn about politics and help the Republican cause.

 Arizona Federation of Republican Women –